Deviation Management in Pharma: The Complete GMP Guide

 Set It Up

-Go to insights.flobri.com/build and describe:
+Go to insights.flobri.com/build and describe the process in plain English:

 Flobri digitizes deviation management — from detection to closure — with root cause tracking, CAPA linkage, trend analysis, and audit-ready documentation for GMP compliance.
+Build your deviation workflow in minutes.